Nima-Fr/TryHackMe/CTF_collection_Vol.1/README.md

 ## [Task 12] Read it

 This one takes a little bit a googling.
-Just head [here](https://www.reddit.com/r/tryhackme/comments/eizxaq/new_room_coming_soon/) and you can see the flag.
+Just head [here](https://www.reddit.com/r/tryhackme/comments/eizxaq/new_room_coming_soon/) and you can see the flag:

 <p align="cneter"><img src="./files/task12.png"></p>